Leedsichthys: Discovery and naming

 During the 1880s, the gentleman farmer Alfred Nicholson Leeds collected large fish fossils from loam pits near Peterborough, England.
 In May 1886 these were inspected by John Whitaker Hulke, who in 1887 partially reported them as the back plates of the stegosaurian Omosaurus.
 On 22 August 1888, the American dinosaur expert Professor Othniel Charles Marsh visited Leeds' farm at Eyebury and quickly concluded that the presumed dinosaurian armour in fact represented the skull bones of a giant fish.
 Within two weeks British fish expert Arthur Smith Woodward examined the specimens and began to prepare a formal description published in 1889.
 In it he named the species Leedsichthys problematicus.
 The generic name Leedsichthys means "Leeds' fish", from Greek ἰχθύς, ichthys, "fish".
 The fossils found by Leeds gave the fish the specific epithet problematicus because the remains were so fragmented that they were extremely hard to recognize and interpret.
 After a second publication in 1889, objections were raised against the perceived "barbaric" nature of the generic name, which simply attached a non-Latinised British family name to a Classical Greek word.
 Woodward therefore in 1890 changed the genus name to Leedsia, resulting in a Leedsia problematica.
 However, by modern standards this is a non-valid junior synonym.

 Photo of Arthur Smith Woodward, the describer of Leedsichthys.

 The holotype specimen, BMNH P.6921, had been found in a layer of the Oxford Clay Formation dating from the Callovian, about 165 million years old.
 It consists of 1133 disarticulated elements of the skeleton, mostly fin ray fragments, probably of a single individual.
 Another specimen, BMNH P.6922, contains additional probable fragmentary remains of Leedsichthys.
 Woodward also identified a specimen previously acquired from the French collector Tesson, who had in 1857 found them in the Falaises des Vaches Noires of Normandy, BMNH 32581, as the gill rakers of Leedsichthys.
 Another specimen bought in 1875 from the collection of William Cunnington, BMNH 46355, he failed to recognise.

 Leeds continued to collect Leedsichthys fossils that subsequently were acquired by British musea.
 In March 1898, Leeds reported to have discovered a tail which he on 17 March 1899 sold for £25 to the British Museum of Natural History, which exhibited it as specimen BMNH P.10000; a new inventory number range was begun for the occasion.
 Already in July 1898, the front of probably the same animal had been bought, BMNH P.11823.
 On 22 July 1905 specimen BMNH P.10156 was acquired, a gill basket.
-In January 1915 Leeds sold specimens GLAHM V3362, a pectoral fin, and GLAHM V3363, the remainder of the same skeleton with 904 elements, to the Hunterian Museum of Glasgow.
+In January 1915 Leeds sold specimens GLAHM V3362, a pectoral fin, and GLAHM V3363, the remainder of the same skeleton with 904 elements, to the Hunterian Museum, Glasgow.